faizanzafar40/Predictive-Analytics-in-Healthcare-for-Diabetes-Prediction/README.md

 ## Dataset

 Create a directory called `input` inside the parent directory containing the project files.
-Download the data from this [link](https://www.kaggle.com/uciml/pima-indians-diabetes-database) and place it in the `input` folder.
+Download the dataset from this [link](https://www.kaggle.com/uciml/pima-indians-diabetes-database) and place it in the `input` directory.

 ## Running the code